Mister Jiu’s

 What you need to know

-Brandon Jew opened Mister Jiu’s in 2016 in the former Four Seas banquet hall at 28 Waverly Place in Chinatown.
+Brandon Jew opened Mister Jiu’s in the former Four Seas banquet hall in Chinatown.
 Jew was born and raised in San Francisco’s Richmond District and trained at Zuni and Quince before spending time cooking in Shanghai.
 The food is Cantonese tradition filtered through California ingredients and technique.
-Mister Jiu’s earned a Michelin star in 2017 (the first Chinese restaurant in San Francisco to earn one) and Jew won the James Beard Best Chef: California award in 2022.
+Mister Jiu’s earned a Michelin star in late 2016, in the 2017 guide (the first Chinese restaurant in San Francisco to earn one), and Jew won the James Beard Best Chef: California award in 2022.

 What to Order